Cornell-Tech-Urban-Tech-Hub/gtfs-realtime-performance/README.md

     - **[`process_from_s3.ipynb`](notebooks/process_from_s3.ipynb)**: Processes bus data directly from S3 storage, including data loading and transformation.
     - **[`feed_match.ipynb`](notebooks/feed_match.ipynb)**: Matches and processes GTFS feed data with real-time bus information.

-- **`application/`**: Contains the source code for the Streamlit application for interactive visualization.
-  - Check out [`application/APP_README.md`](application/APP_README.md) for detailed information on how to develop and run the application.

 - **`data/`**: Contains the raw data and the processed data used as source for the visualization app.
   - **Raw data**:
     - **`raw-speeds/`**: Contains daily bus speed data organized by feed ID (mdb-512, mdb-513, mdb-514) and date, storing the raw speed calculated for each route.